vuxcode/pr1-project-crowcoders/time-report.md

   - Tried some variations with changing buttons, button types and changing button color.
 Trying out some CSS-based changes.

 - 2025-03-25 10.00
-  - Uploaded the prototype file(s) to GitHub since I forgot to do some yesterday.
+  - Uploaded the prototype file(s) to GitHub since I forgot to do so yesterday.